Is a full stack developer any different from a frontend and backend developer? Let’s find out in this article.

 Full stack developers may also know how to design websites, manage projects, or consult on user interface issues.
 Nowadays, most companies hire someone who understands how to make all parts of the website work.
 Hence, the growing demand for full stack developers.

-A common misconception is that full stack developers can write all the website’s codes by themselves.
+A common misconception is that full stack developers can write all the website’s code by themselves.
 The only time this happens is when the developer is the only person working on the project or is working on freelance projects.
 In reality, most of them focus their attention on either frontend or backend coding of the site; especially for bigger projects.

 Full Stack Developer Skills